TechArtifacts/NetCoreWithDockerDemo/README.md

 ```

 This will start the application and you should be able to access it in your web browser at http://localhost:5011 (or a different port if specified in the application's configuration).

+To view such more interesting blogs, please visit [Tech Artifacts](https://techartifacts.com/)